13 Top-Rated Rivers for Trout Fishing in North Carolina

 Anglers enjoy fishing this natural scenic creek because it offers a variety of fishing conditions with its alternating riffles, pools, and runs as it flows downhill.
 Fish are generally stocked in large pools located just off roadway access points, making it an easy way for anglers to try this waterway.
 Since the trout in Wilson Creek are often located in the deeper pools, it is important to keep flies close to the bottom.

 The exception is when the aquatic insect hatches bring the fish to the surface to feed, which is easy to assess as you wade in the water.
 Expert anglers of this creek say that fly selection should be based on the last stocking schedule.
 If it has been recently stocked, your flies should more closely mimic trout pellets than insects.
-There are many hiking trails that surround Wilson Creek, leading to water access points.
+Many hiking trails surround Wilson Creek, leading to water access points.

 Wilson Creek has a popular Delayed Harvest Section that is heavily stocked.
 Anglers enjoy this area because of the variety of brook trout, rainbows, and browns that give them great fishing throughout the year.